Cendol (Chè Bánh Lọt)

 Kitchen Tools

-Step 2: In a small saucepan without turning on the heat, whisk together water, sugar, mung bean starch, tapioca starch, and pandan extract.
-Continue whisking vigorously to avoid clumps.
+Step 2: In a saucepan, whisk water, sugar, mung bean starch, tapioca starch, and pandan extract until smooth.

-Step 6: In a small saucepan, combine the coconut milk, sugar, and tapioca starch.
-Heat the mixture over medium heat, stirring frequently.
-When the sauce just comes to a boil, remove from the heat.
+Step 6: Heat coconut milk, sugar, and a little tapioca starch in a saucepan.
+Stir until it just comes to a boil, then remove from heat.

 ASSEMBLE

-Step 7: In a bowl, add some crushed ice, cendol, palm sugar syrup, and coconut sauce.
+Step 7: In a glass or bowl, layer crushed ice, cendol noodles, syrup, and coconut sauce.
+Add your favorite toppings and enjoy!

 RECIPE